springone-tour-2021/lab-workshop-3/workshop/content/exercises/B-02-content.md

 For these Repository Tests, you'll notice that DBMS schema and data-state  is lacking.
 To mitigate playing cat-and-mouse, we will explore  how `flyway` manages database state in test.

 We want to add `flyway` as a dependency in both test and production scopes so that we always get the same database schema.
+Using flyway as a vesrion control for the database we can test the database before it reaches production to prevent many unwanted scenarios.
+Like the common problem of multiple developers writing and moving data around like tangled yarn that can cause a hissy-y-fit.
+With flyway you can do something like using a clean copy of production data at a chosen state to test against.

 Click to see the flyway dependency in context:
 ```editor:select-matching-text